STMicroelectronics/Mp1AmpSTSDK_Python/README.md

 CommSTSDK_Python is a Python3 SDK from STMicroelectronics simplifing the virtual serial OpenAMP RpMsgs communiction between the A7 and M4 processors in the MP1 SoC.
 The SDK is meant to help and speed-up Python developpers not familiar with C OpenAMP development and Linux kernel drivers interface.
 The SDK is divided in two modules:
--- commsdk.py: simple serial protocol based on the set/get/notify paradigm, transporting ASCCI UTF-8 strings.
+- commsdk.py: simple serial protocol based on the set/get/notify paradigm, transporting ASCCI UTF-8 strings.
--- py_sdbsdk.py: Shared Data Buffer sdk simplifying the large bynary data buffers exchange between A7 and M4 through OpenAMP and dedicated Linux external kernel driver
+- py_sdbsdk.py: Shared Data Buffer sdk simplifying the large bynary data buffers exchange between A7 and M4 through OpenAMP and dedicated Linux external kernel driver
--- sdbsdk.c: is the C backend of py_sdbsdk.py representing the user side API of stm32_rpmsg_sdb.ko kernel object
+- sdbsdk.c: is the C backend of py_sdbsdk.py representing the user side API of stm32_rpmsg_sdb.ko external kernel object

 This python package is meant to be run on the MP1-DK2 board only, this is because of the subtending HW dependecies (eg. kernel drv object, OpenAMP RpMsg, Shared Memory and associated M4 slave processor FW to communicate with)